watchernyu/setup-mujoco-gym-for-DRL/README.md

 To submit a job on hpc, check out sample_hpc_script.sh

+**NOTE** there is no internet on non-login nodes, we need to install things in login node, then test on compute nodes.

 # Instructions to set up mujoco and torch on your hpc
 This is a guide on setting up mujoco environments for hpc (can also use for set up on personal ubuntu machines, just ignore the hpc related things.)